stephen-huan/plaid/README.md

 # Plaid Keyboard

-The Plaid keyboard is a 40% ortholinear made from through hole parts designed by [hsgw](https://github.com/hsgw/plaid).
+The Plaid keyboard is a 40% ortholinear made from through hole parts, and is designed by [hsgw](https://github.com/hsgw/plaid).

 ### PCB/Electronic Parts